isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Dereferencing an invalid pointer, such as `nullptr`, is undefined behavior, typically leading to immediate crashes, wrong results, or memory corruption.

 ##### Note

+By pointer here we mean any indirection to an object, including equivalently an iterator or view.

+##### Note